Seven-Day Itinerary in Santa Monica

 A self-guided bike tour will help you get the lay of the land on your first morning in beautiful Santa Monica!
-With more than 100 miles of bike lanes in our compact city, you don’t need a car to explore.
+With more than 120 miles of bike facilities, including protected bike lanes, paths and routes in our compact city, you don’t need a car to explore.
 Many hotels and other lodging options offer complimentary bikes for guests.
 You can also rent a bike for the day or for the remainder of your visit at Santa Monica Bike Center.

 Once you have your wheels, pedal along Ocean Avenue to get fantastic views of the Pacific Ocean.
 Stop into Cora’s Coffee Shoppe for a freshly brewed cup of coffee and California-inspired Mexican cuisine, made with organic farmers market ingredients, to fuel up for the day.
 Then continue on to the ocean while taking in the salty air along the Marvin Braude Beach Bike Path.

 Known to locals as the Strand, this path stretches for 22 miles through Los Angeles County.
 To travel the full length of Santa Monica, pedal your way between the Annenberg Community Beach House, California’s only public beach club, to the North and the Venice Beach Boardwalk to the South.

 While you’re at the Pier, grab lunch at The Albright.
 It’s a family-owned restaurant famous for diverse seafood and Popeye artwork inspired by a Norwegian fisherman who once frequented the pier.

 At Pacific Park, the Pacific Wheel is an absolute must.
 This solar-powered ferris wheel takes you high above the ocean for some of the best views of the city.